nulogy/design-system/docs/catalog/components/buttons.md

 Avoid using more than 1 Primary Button per screen at a given time.
 ```
 ### Specialty Primary Buttons and States
 Used to convey additional meaning.
-Following options are available.
+The following options are available.

 #### Approval Primary Button
 Used for submitting a form that can not be edited.